ahmaddioxide/ahmaddioxide/README.md

   </a>
 </h1>
 <br>
-Software Enginner with a passion for creating innovative mobile applications.<br>Enthusiastic gamer in my leisure time.<br>Quick learner, always seeking opportunities to enhance my skills.<br>Actively involved in community works and initiatives.
+Software Enginner with 5+ years of experience and passion for creating innovative mobile applications.<br>Enthusiastic gamer in my leisure time.<br>Quick learner, always seeking opportunities to enhance my skills.<br>Actively involved in community works and initiatives.
 Let's connect and collaborate on exciting projects! 🚀

 ## 🌐 Socials: